rmoff/rmoff-blog/content/about-me.md

 ### `whoami`

-> Robin is a Senior Developer Advocate at Confluent, the company founded by the original creators of Apache Kafka®, as well as an Oracle ACE Director (alumnus).
-His career has always involved data, from the old worlds of COBOL and DB2, through the worlds of Oracle and Hadoop, and into the current world with Kafka.
-His particular interests are analytics, systems architecture, performance testing and optimization.
-He blogs at http://cnfl.io/rmoff and http://rmoff.net/ (and previously http://ritt.md/rmoff) and can be found tweeting grumpy geek thoughts as @rmoff.
-Outside of work he enjoys drinking good beer and eating fried breakfasts, although generally not at the same time.
+> Robin is a Senior Developer Advocate at Confluent, the company founded by the original creators of Apache Kafka, as well as an Oracle ACE Director (Alumnus).
+He has been speaking at conferences since 2009 including QCon, Devoxx, Strata, Kafka Summit, and Øredev.
+You can find many of his talks online at http://rmoff.net/talks/, and his blog articles at http://cnfl.io/rmoff and http://rmoff.net/.
+Outside of work, Robin enjoys running, drinking good beer, and eating fried breakfasts—although generally not at the same time.

 ---